 - The 3GPP Core Network shall enable a 3rd party service provider to request sending a broadcast message in a specified geographic area (as specified in TS 22.368 [52]) expecting to reach a group of devices that are served by the 3rd party service provider.

 A 3rd party requested broadcast can be used to trigger a group of IoT devices in a specific geographic area.
 But this requirement does not include the feature of waking up Ambient IoT devices.

+3GPP TS22.368 Clause 7.1.2 contains the following requirements on MTC Device triggering:

+- The network shall be able to trigger MTC Devices to initiate communication with the MTC Server based on a trigger indication from the MTC Server.

+- The system shall provide a mechanism such that only trigger indications received from authorized MTC Servers will lead to triggering of MTC Devices.

+- Upon receiving a trigger indication from a source that is not an authorized MTC Server, the network shall be able to provide the details of the source (e.g. address) to the MTC User.

+- The system shall provide a mechanism to the MTC User to provide a set of authorized MTC Server(s).

+- Upon receiving a trigger indication, if the network is not able to trigger the MTC Device, the 3GPP system may send an indication to the MTC Server that triggering the MTC Device has been suppressed.

+Note: Suppression of triggering could be due to system conditions such as network congestion.

+- A MTC Device shall be able to receive trigger indications from the network and shall establish communication with the MTC Server when receiving the trigger indication.
+Possible options may include:

+- Receiving trigger indication when the MTC Device is not attached to the network.

+- Receiving trigger indication when the MTC Device is attached to the network, but has no data connection established.

+- Receiving trigger indication when the MTC Device is attached to the network and has a data connection established.

+Based on the requirements in 3GPP TS22.368, 3GPP TS23.682 Clause 4.5.1 contains the following description:

+Device Triggering is the means by which a SCS sends information to the UE via the 3GPP network to trigger the UE to perform application specific actions that include initiating communication with the SCS for the indirect model or an AS in the network for the hybrid model.
+Device Triggering is required when an IP address for the UE is not available or reachable by the SCS/AS.

 5.27.6 Potential New Requirements needed to support the use case

 [PR.5.27-001] The 5G system shall be able to support an Ambient IoT device to function in different countries in accordance with local regulations.

-[PR.5.27-002] The 5G system shall support functionality to trigger Ambient IoT devices to communicate.
+[PR.5.27-002] The 5G system shall support Ambient IoT device triggering to get one or more Ambient IoT devices to perform application specific actions (e.g. positioning) that include to initiate communication with the network.

-Editor’s Note: terminology of triggering to be checked with existing MTC triggering terminology.
-Definitions still to be provided in the definition section

 [PR.5.27-003] The 5G network shall be able to trigger Ambient IoT devices.
 The 5G system shall enable an authorized 3rd party to instruct the 5G network in which area, which group of Ambient IoT devices needs to be triggered and which action the Ambient IoT devices need to perform when triggered (e.g. send ID, receive further information, send measurement value).